-The Department of Business Analysis and Research offers graduate studies leading to M.S. and Ph.D. degrees and course work supporting the College of Business Administration and Graduate School of Business' M.B.A. degree.
-These programs provide training for students interested in management information systems, production/ operations management and management science.
+The Department of Business Analysis and Research offers graduate studies leading to M.S. and Ph.D. degrees and course work supporting the College of Business Administration's M.B.A. degree.
+These programs provide training for students interested in business computing science, production/operations management and management science.

-The M.B.A. degree program consists of approximately 57 credit hours, 12 of which are electives and may be taken in the department.
-Areas of course work include management information systems, production/operations management and management science.
+The M.B.A. degree program consists of approximately 55 credit hours 12 of which are electives and may be taken in the department.
+Areas of course work include business computing science, production/operations management and management science.

-The M.S. degree requires 36 credit hours (non-thesis option) or 32 credit hours (thesis option) with at least 24 hours of course work in management information systems.
+The M.S. degree requires 36 credit hours (non-thesis option) or 32 credit hours (thesis option) and is designed for the student seeking specialization in business computing science.
+The degree program concentrates at least 24 hours of course work in management information systems and business computing science.
 Prerequisites for the M.S. degree include the AACSB common body of knowledge and knowledge of COBOL and one scientific programming language.

 The Ph.D. program in business analysis allows the student to concentrate in management information systems, production/operations management or management science.
 The program's goal is to develop professionals who are well trained in the underlying theory and who have problem solving capabilities within the context of functional business areas.
-The program is research oriented and is comprised of courses dealing with current research in each area above, research methodology, advanced course work in the selected area of concentration, and dissertation research.
+The program is research oriented and is comprised of a set of core courses dealing with current research in management information systems, production/operations management, management science and research methodology; advanced course work in the selected area of concentration; and dissertation research.

-Additional information, including specific departmental requirements, may be obtained by contacting the department graduate advisors or the office of the dean, College of Business Administration and Graduate School of Business.
+Additional information, including specific departmental requirements, may be obtained by contacting the department or the office of the dean, College of Business Administration.